Zavy86/docker-course/topics/17-service-discovery/README.md

 encounter an error: `Unable to connect to Redis!`.
 This is because no Redis server is currently running, and when our application tries to resolve the name `redis` to connect, it finds nothing.

-Let’s proceed with running a Redis container:
+Let's proceed with running a Redis container:

 ```shell
 $ docker run --net tutorial --net-alias redis -d redis